blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/overview.md

 * Access to the internet.
 For information on running without access to the internet, refer to [Air Gap mode](advanced.md#air-gap-mode).
 * Java (JRE) versions 8, 11, or 15.
 * Three available ports for the image inspector services.
 By default, these ports are 9000, 9001, and 9002.
+* The environment must be set up such that files created by ${solution_name} are readable by all.
+On Linux, this means an appropriate umask value (for example, 002 or 022 would work).
+On Windows, this means the working directory must be readable by all.
+* Files passed to ${solution_name} via the *docker.tar* property must be readable by all.
 * When invoking ${solution_name} using ${script_name}:
     - curl
     - bash